crawler-commons/crawler-commons/README.md

 # Crawler-Commons News

+## 22nd April 2015 - crawler-commons has moved

+The crawler-commons project is now being hosted at GitHub, due to the demise of Google code hosting.

 ## 15th October 2014 - crawler-commons 0.5 is released

 We are glad to announce the 0.5 release of Crawler Commons.
 This release mainly improves Sitemap parsing as well as an upgrade to [Apache Tika 1.6](http://tika.apache.org).